centralized system of Sri Lanka, which is a Unitary State, failed to

 Provincial Council -

-are nine (9) provinces in Sri Lanka.
-However, only eight (8)
+There are nine (9) provinces in Sri Lanka.
+However, initially only

 powers devolved to the provinces by the thirteenth Amendment to the